Householding · ·

 Days after our first date,

-days after moving in with him on that same night,
+days after I moved in with him that night,

 to visits at my cousins,